oelin/midjourney-client/README.md

 # Midjourney Client

-A minimal client for Midjourney's hosted inference API on replicate.
+A minimal client for Midjourney's hosted inference API on Replicate.
 This package allows you to easily access Midjourney/Openjourney from NodeJS.

 > Openjourney is an open source Stable Diffusion fine tuned model on Midjourney images, by [PromptHero](https://prompthero.com/).
 Predictions run on Nvidia A100 GPU hardware.